 Tip 1: Keep it Short

 Your initial message should be short and to the point.
 If your message is too long, it can cause some carriers to break your single message into multiple ones.
-(For more information on text segments read this knowledge base article here.)
-The best script will prompt for a conversation.
-You can also use the script previewer to see approximately how many characters are remaining before the text may get segmented.
+(More information on text segments in this Help Center Article.)
+You can use the script previewer to see approximately how many characters are remaining before the text may get segmented.

-If you have to include links, use a link that uses https:// instead of http:// and include that prefix in your script.
-The best link is a shortened URL for your own domain name, rather than a generic service, if possible.
-Avoid placing the script in the middle of a longer reply message.
+(If you have to include a link in your initial message, use a secure link that uses https:// instead of http://, and include that prefix in your script.
+The best link is a shortened, secure URL for your own domain name, rather than a generic service like bit.ly)

 Tip 4: Be careful with emoji

 Emoji’s look like one character, but often count for 60-80 characters, which can lead to multi-segment messages and deliverability issues.
 (See Tip 1!)